 Winzip and Flash

-Please be aware that appropriate additional software like Flash Player and Winzip have to be found on the internet.
-The best way is to find the proper releases with the browser of the host (your PC) and drag and drop the downloaded files to your VMWare Windows 98 and then install them.
+Please be aware that appropriate additional software like Flash Player and Winzip can be found on the internet.
+The best way is to search for the proper releases with the browser of the host (your PC) and drag and drop the downloaded files to your VMWare Windows 98 and then install them there.

 Special attention for the default soundcard